0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Deploy AirDropV1 Module.md

 Navigate to `scripts/AirDropV1/2_deploy_airdropV1.js` and start writing the following code:

-### Adding necessary modules
+### Add necessary modules

-The following lines import necessary modules for the script to work.
+The following lines import necessary modules for the script to work with.

 ```
 const { ethers } = require("hardhat");